-There are many ways in which you can help your child progress in their learning through support at home, one of the most is vital is reading.
-Reading with your child can help them to access and explore a wider range of texts, which not only helps with their reading but also their writing a nd their general knowledge.
-As well it helps to improve their understanding of what they read.
-The children are expected to read at home for a minimum of 20 minutes every day .
+There are many ways in which you can help your child progress in their learning through support at home and one of the most vital is reading.
+Reading with your child can help them to access and explore a wider range of texts, which not only helps with their reading but also their writing and their general knowledge.
+As well, it helps to improve their understanding of what they read.
+The children are expected to read at home for a minimum of 30 minutes every day .
 Reading at home could include them reading to an adult or reading to themselves.
-This must be recorded in their Reading Record, which they should take home and bring to school every day.
+This should be recorded in their Reading Record, which must go home and return to school every day.

-It is important that any reads the children complete are written into their reading record as this helps us and you keep a count of how many reads they have and award the children for this with their reading certificates.
+It is important that any reads the children complete are written into their reading record as this helps us and you keep a count of how many reads they have and we can then award the children for this with their reading certificates.

 Bronze Award - 50 reads